vit-krizka/MatrixWithoutEdges/README.md

 ## Exercise

-- write a method RemoveEdges()
+- write a method `RemoveEdges()`
-- that method should takes matrix (square or not-square) as parameter
+- that method should take matrix (squared or not-squared) as parameter
+- note that when removing edges of a not-squared array, only ends of longest rows are to be removed, as shown in example 2 bellow
 - that method should return new matrix which will be the same as input matrix but without all four edges
-- write at least two tests (one for edge case)
+- write at least two tests (one for expected case and one edge case)

 ## Inputs & Outputs